header image

 Activities

-In summer, there is easy access to Donner Lake, Donner Summit, Lake Tahoe, Truckee and Reno where you can hike, swim, rock climb, raft, boat, volley ball, etc. A Button Box music camp is hosted at the lodge every year.
+In summer, there is easy access to Donner Lake, Donner Summit, Lake Tahoe, Truckee and Reno where members and their guests can hike, swim, rock climb, raft, boat, play volley ball, and enjoy other activities.
+A Button Box music camp is hosted at the lodge every year.

-In winter, you can enjoy downhill and cross-country skiing, tubing, sledding at Donner Ski Ranch, Royal Gorge, Soda Springs, and Sugar Bowl, using a free shuttle that runs every hour during weekends and holidays.
-Driving will give you access to Alpine Meadows, Boreal, Northstar, and Squaw Valley.
+In winter, members can enjoy nearby downhill and cross-country skiing, tubing, sledding at Donner Ski Ranch, Royal Gorge, Soda Springs, and Sugar Bowl.
+A short drive gives access to Alpine Meadows, Boreal, Northstar, and Squaw Valley.

 According to the Donner Summit Historical Society, early Nature Friends were eager to ski at the lodge: